-The writer is a debt collector – not a solicitor.
+(The writer is a debt collector – not a solicitor)

 WITHOUT PREJUDICE are two of the most misused and misunderstood words in debt recovery world.

-It affords no such protection at all.
+It affords no such protection!

-So when do you use it?
+So when and why do you use it?

-Is that plain and simple?
+Is that make it plain and simple?